Backend - PAVICS Node¶

 Data is stored on two different servers: THREDDS for gridded netCDF data, and GeoServer for GIS features (region polygons, river networks).

-- The Thematic Real-time Environmental Distributed Data Services (THREDDS) is a server system for providing scientific data and metadata access through various online protocols.
+The Thematic Real-time Environmental Distributed Data Services (THREDDS) is a server system for providing scientific data and metadata access through various online protocols.
 The PAVICS platform relies on THREDDS to provide access to all netCDF data archives, as well as output files created by processes.
 The code is hosted on this GitHub repository.
 THREDDS support direct file access as well as the OPeNDAP protocol, which allows the netCDF library to access segments of the hosted data without downloading the entire file.
 Links to files archived on THREDDS are thus used as inputs to WPS processes.
-File content cannot however be directly displayed by the frontend and require an intermediary (see ncWMS).

 Climate Analytic Processes with Birdhouse¶